 The fishery must submit the evidence to the surveillance assessor or consultant demonstrating that the fishery has completed the tasks which are defined by the Fishery Action Plan as due to be completed by the relevant surveillance date.
+This should include any links to public documents for easy access (as hyperlinks).
+Where possible, the language of these documents should be in English, however, where documents are in a local language, a summary of the contents of these should be provided in English for the review process and public transparency.

-The ultimate decision of whether evidence can be considered reliable will be made by the peer reviewer, who will generally require that evidence which is not publically available be documented in writing, dated, and have a defined source (whether an organisation or individual).
+The ultimate decision of whether evidence can be considered reliable will be made by the peer reviewer, who will generally require that evidence which is not publicly available be documented in writing, dated, and have a defined source (whether an organisation or individual).
+All applicants are encouraged to make documents related to the Accepted FIP public to ensure transparency.
+For those FIPs which do not have their own online repository for evidence documents, the MarinTrust website may be used to host such documents.